 - Boat drivers must wear their engine’s safety lanyard strap that connects to the kill switch at all times while the engine is running.
 Additionally, all competitors are required to wear a PFD Level 100 while the boat is planing.
 All jackets worn must comply with required standards as outlined by the relevant waterway authority.

 - All boats must have a minimum 60 litres of live well with an aerator or recirculating pump installed and functioning.
 Live wells must be insulated if above deck, and no Nally bins, garbage bins or fish tubs will be accepted.

 - Non-boaters must supply their own personal flotation device (PFD) for use in competitions.

 - All boaters must ensure an ABT official has received a copy of their current boat insurance policy before competing.
-This can be faxed to ABT at any time on (07)3387 0889 or emailed to firstname.lastname@example.org.
+This can be emailed to firstname.lastname@example.org.

 All contestants are required to follow high standards of sportsmanship, courtesy and conservation and to conduct themselves in a manner that will be a credit to themselves, to ABT, ABT’s sponsors, the sport of fishing and ABT’s efforts to promote the sport.

 Conduct not complying with these standards includes, but is not limited to, the following:

 - Violation of, or failure to comply with, any of the rules for the ABT events.

 - Consumption and/or possession of alcoholic beverages or any kind of mind-altering substance during registration or tournament hours extending through the weigh-in procedure.